opalmedapps/opal-app/README.md

 A few notes on this:
  - If building for iOS you may need a developer profile in Apple depending on what you want to do.
 Running in an emulator does not require development profiles.
  - Once the build commands have been ran, the project becomes a valid Cordova project (Step 3), this means you may use any of the [Cordova related cli commands](https://cordova.apache.org/docs/en/latest/reference/cordova-cli/).
+ - The build commands for staging and preprod build development apps, while the ones for production build release apps.
+ The development apps allow debugging, among other security risks such as self-signed certificates.
+ To disable them, use the release mode: `cordova build --release --verbose`.
+ In particular, release mode should be used for builds that are sent in for penetration or security testing, to ensure that common security vulnerabilities such as debugging being enabled are not flagged.

 ### Opal App Scripts
 We have added commands for developer convenience to the `package.json`.
 Take some